harshaislive/10cent/Interactive_Questions.md

 - "I try to hear them daily"

 **Insights**:
-- For can't remember/city answers: "That's exactly why 30 nights a year could change everything."
+- For can't remember/city answers: "Your ears are tired.
+They evolved for wind in trees, not sirens on asphalt.
+Give them a month of what they were made for."
-- For sometimes/travel answers: "You remember what clarity feels like.
-What if you could have that 10% of your year?"
+- For sometimes/travel answers: "Why must silence be a destination?
+Make it a habit.
+10% puts the soundtrack of nature on repeat."
-- For actively seeking/daily answers: "You're ahead of most.
-Imagine making that 10% of every year—fully immersive."
+- For actively seeking/daily answers: "You understand that silence is an asset.
+We have 100 acres of it waiting for you."

 ---